James

 The passage

 v14-17.
-James contends that a faith which claims to look to the mercy of God, but does not show itself in works of mercy, is a fraud.
-Such religious faith cannot save since it has no substance.
-It is nothing more than an expression of religious piety.
+James contends that a faith which claims to look to the mercy of God, but does not show itself in acts of mercy, is a fraud.
+Such religious faith cannot save since it has no substance; it is nothing more than an expression of religious piety.
 Such faith is dead and means nothing; it is false, futile and barren.
-James describes how this faith can produce a cold, hard, callous disregard for the needs of others, and yet be expressed within the framework of a supposed religious faith.
-Such a faith is unable to do what it claims.
+The fruit of this "dead" faith is a cold, hard, callous disregard for the needs of others.
+In simple terms, "faith without deeds is a dead thing."

 The fruit of faith

 How do we approach a passage like this?
 At first sight, it seems to be an exhortation to obedience.
 It is certainly surrounded by passages encouraging us to obey - don't show favoritism, tame the tongue.
 Yet, it would be dangerous to take it as an exhortation to obey.
-If we took it that way it would be saying something like.... "demonstrate your faith through obedience", or in simple terms, "be what you are."
+If we took it that way it would be saying something like.... "demonstrate your faith through obedience".
+This would be a strange exhortation, and in any case, if we have faith we will automatically tend to act in a loving way.
 We probably do need to be reminded to allow the motivating love of the indwelling Christ to shape love in our lives.
 It is good to be reminded of our little love and draw anew from the cleansing presence of Christ.
-Yet, is this the point James is wanting to make?
+Yet is this the point James is wanting to make to us?

-In this letter, James is not so much encouraging his readers toward deeds of love, as toward genuine faith.
+In this letter, James is not so much encouraging his readers toward deeds of love, as to genuine faith.
 He makes the point that if we are unwilling to walk before the Lord in deeds of love, then we really have no claim on him.
 He is obviously not our friend.
 There is no value in trying to find security in religious faith while our lives are lived out in rebellion, for a genuine faith will show itself in good deeds.
-So, the passage removes the false security of an intellectual faith and forces the reader to see their rebellion for what it is.
+So the passage removes the false security of an intellectual faith, and forces the reader to see their rebellion for what it is.
 If we are unwilling to listen to exhortations to do good, then such unwillingness only shows we have not come to a saving faith in Christ.
-We are driven back to the cross to seek forgiveness.
+James is driving us back to the cross to seek forgiveness.

-Just as there is no security in legalism, so there is no security in an intellectualized religious faith.
-Our security lies in the mercy of a loving God whose mercy makes us merciful.
+Just as there is no security in law-obedience, so there is no security in an intellectualized religious faith.
+Our only security lies in the mercy of a loving God whose mercy makes us more merciful.
 Where does our security lie if we are not merciful, if we show partiality 2:1-13, if we use our tongue as a "restless evil, full of deadly poison" 3:1-12?

 Discussion